st-tech/zozo-shift15m/README.md

 - [Benchmark Proposal Guide](./BENCHMARK.md)

 ## LICENSE
-Please observe the {TBD} license that is listed in this repository.
+The dataset itself is provided under a [CC BY-NC 4.0 license](./LICENSE.CC).
+On the other hand, the software in this repository is provided under the [MIT license](./LICENSE.MIT).

 ## Dataset Metadata
 The following table is necessary for this dataset to be indexed by search engines such as [Google Dataset Search](https://datasetsearch.research.google.com/).